 Imagine being centre-stage to an underwater ballet.
-When tide and time align, manta rays amass at Baa Atoll’s Hanifaru Bay, creating a natural phenomenon, a ‘feeding frenzy’ with a lot more class - cyclone feeding.
-Squadrons of 50 or more graceful manta rays line up, one behind the other, until the head of the chain almost reaches the tail.
-Then as the chain spins in a manta vortex, they feast on the vast amount of plankton that is concentrated in the bay during the wet season.
+When tide and time align, manta rays gather at Baa Atoll’s Hanifaru Bay, creating a unique natural phenomenon - a ‘feeding frenzy’ with a lot more class.
+Known as cyclone feeding, this event sees squadrons of 50 or more graceful manta rays lining up, one behind the other, until the head of the chain almost reaches the tail.
+As this chain spins in a manta vortex, these filter-feeders feast on the concentrations of plankton forced into the bay during the wet season.

-The unique key-hole semblance of Hanifaru Bay provides the perfect conditions for the rays’ cyclone feeding.
-When the lunar tide pushes against the ocean’s monsoon current, deepwater plankton are whisked up to the surface, creating this vital feeding ground for both manta rays and whale sharks alike.
+The unusual key-hole shape of Hanifaru Bay provides the perfect conditions for the rays’ cyclone feeding.
+When the lunar tide pushes against the ocean’s monsoon current, deepwater plankton is concentrated in the bay, creating this vital feeding ground for both manta rays and whale sharks alike.
 By far one of the Maldives’ most exciting underwater wonders, this is an experience of a lifetime that should be on every manta lover’s list.

-Exploring the Banda Sea will send you traveling back in time, along a path less trodden.
-Rich in culture and with a fascinating history, much of the Banda Sea, known as the original ‘Spice Islands’, was historically controlled by the Dutch - representing some of Europe’s earliest inroads to Asia.
-The smallest island, Run, was eventually traded for what is now known as Manhattan, the famous borough of New York.
+Exploring the Banda Sea will send you travelling back in time, along a path less trodden.
+Rich in culture and with a fascinating history, much of the Banda Sea - known as the original ‘Spice Islands’ - was historically controlled by the Dutch, as part of Europe’s earliest inroads to Southeast Asia.
+The smallest island, Run, was eventually traded with the British for what is now known as Manhattan, the famous borough of New York.

-When to go: ZuBlu recommends the best time to visit are during the transitions between the two main seasons - November, and April to May - when conditions can be fantastic and the islands are a little less busy.
+The best time to visit is during the transitions between the two main seasons - November, and April to May - when conditions can be fantastic and the islands are a little less busy.

 Staggering biodiversity awaits at Raja Ampat’s Misool Eco Resort, home to some of the richest reefs in the world.
 Located at the heart of its self-created Misool Marine Reserve, this resort flies the flag for sustainable diving across the globe.
 A spectacular private island escape, the resort is hidden within an archipelago of uninhabited islands and offers the incredible variety and quality of diving expected of a liveaboard, combined with the ultimate luxury of a private island resort.